If you want to invest, get a mortgage or insurance, or plan for your long-term future, you may benefit from getting financial advice.

 Financial advice can also be provided digitally.
 Digital or 'robo-advice' is automated advice generated by a computer program using algorithms, based on the information you provide.
 Only a few providers currently offer digital advice in NZ but it’s an area that’s growing internationally.

-A Financial Advice Provider must have their own licence or be covered by a company that has one.
+All advisers must have their own Financial Advice Provider licence or be covered by an entity that has one.

 All licensed Financial Advice Providers must comply with new duties that ensure they: